inferno-framework/inferno-framework.github.io/docs/concepts.md

 {% include figure.html
     file="inferno-template.png"
     alt="Diagram of Inferno Template"
-    caption="The template for writing test kits includes Inferno Core and a skeleton file structure." description="The template provides scripts to run Test Kits using Inferno Core and reuse existing Test Kits." maxwidth="466px"
+    caption="The template for writing Test Kits includes Inferno Core and a skeleton file structure." description="The template provides scripts to run Test Kits using Inferno Core and reuse existing Test Kits." maxwidth="466px"
 %}